Skip to content

 1. Data-Level Interoperability: A Communications Channel That Enables Data Transfer Between Systems.

-Also, for a given data integration project, the integrator will need to decide on which type of data transfer method to use.
+Also, for a given data integration project, the IT integrator will need to decide on which type of data transfer method to use.
 This will depend on various factors.
 For instance, considerations include things like data set size, in-house IT expertise, data transfer types available from data sources, and budget limitations.
 While many businesses can handle the more simple projects internally, some integration projects may demand advanced cloud integration tools or skilled third-party vendors for success.
 For a more detailed discussion on types of data transfer solutions, see my article, The Best Ways To Access Data – Tech Solutions To Unlock Your Data Silos.

 2. Semantic-Level Interoperability: Business-Led, Tech-Enabled To Assure the Data Sent Is Understood.